RandomNinjaAtk/lidarr-automated-downloader/README.md

   * Log file containing list of artists without links to IMVDb, open log for more details
 * download.log
   * Log file containing list of albums that were downloaded, automatically cleared every Saturday via cron
+* cookies.txt
+  * OPTIONAL :: Include this file in your script directory for youtube-dl to be able to use it automatically for authentication.
+You may require this to avoid throttling...

 ## Configuration